atlantawebtech/TinyRouter/README.md

 # TinyRouter

 TinyRouter is a very small but powerful PHP class that routes HTTP requests based on the request URI to an anonymous function that you define.
+The goal of TinyRouter is to be a fully functional micro-framework contained in a single well defined class that requires no dependencies.

 ## Installation
 Download the source and place it in your web root.
 Composer install coming soon.